FOX FAMILY CARE

 a difficult time with my first female using the liter box.

-The male seemed easier
+The male seemed easier to litter train.

 When I first brought my male fox home, I made